-Daytona 500-winning crew chief Steve Letarte works alongside race announcer Rick Allen and fellow analyst Jeff Burton in the NBC Sports broadcast booth during NBC Sports Group’s live coverage of NASCAR Sprint Cup and XFINITY Series races.
+Daytona 500-winning crew chief Steve Letarte works alongside race announcer Rick Allen and fellow analysts Dale Earnhardt Jr. and Jeff Burton in the NBC Sports broadcast booth during NBC Sports’ live coverage of NASCAR Cup and Xfinity Series races.

 Prior to joining NBC Sports, Letarte served as a crew chief for Hendrick Motorsports, most recently leading the No. 88 team driven by Dale Earnhardt Jr. from 2011-2014.
 Prior to working with Dale Jr., Letarte stood at the helm of Jeff Gordon’s famed No. 24 race team for six seasons.

 Letarte began working for Hendrick Motorsports when he was just 16 years old.
 In 1996, after graduating from high school early, Letarte started traveling with the No. 24 race team as a full-time mechanic and tire specialist.
 His impressive work ethic moved him up the ranks quickly.
 He assumed the role of car chief in 2002, and then crew chief for the four-time NASCAR Cup Series champion in 2005 when Letarte was 26.
 Letarte and Gordon achieved 10 wins and 76 top-five finishes together.